 - Travel time: 2 hours

-From the tranquillity of Kilmartin Glen, today you head north past some of the west coasts of Scotland's exquisite gems, and end your journey just outside Fort William, surrounded by some of the Highlands' most impressive peaks.
+From the tranquillity of Kilmartin Glen, today you head north past some of the west coast of Scotland's exquisite gems, and end your journey just outside Fort William, surrounded by some of the most impressive peaks in Scotland.